 Lastly, it is important to have tires, hoses, and belts inspected for soft spots, cracking, and other signs of poor condition.
 The heat can cause the roadways to become dangerously hot, which can burn and melt tires, hoses, and belts.
 Therefore, drivers should check tires' air pressure regularly and monitor equipment that could melt on hot asphalt.
 Regular self-inspection can help prevent breakdowns and other delays during the summer months.

 The extreme heat associated with the summer months can put extra stress on vehicles, which can cause permanent damage.
 Since summer is also associated with road trips and other vacation plans, remember to protect your vehicle accordingly.
 Also, the AAA recommends carrying a well-stocked emergency kit just in case you break down.
 The safety kit should contain non-perishable foods, water, jumper cables, flashlights (with extra batteries), road flares, and a few basic tools.

 Stay safe on the road this summer by taking a few precautions: check out the National Highway Traffic Safety Administration's vehicle safety checklist, aptly titled "Before You Go."
 After all, many vehicle problems related to heat can be avoided with proper maintenance and owner awareness.

-The Missouri personal injury lawyers at Aaron Sachs and Associates represent accident victims in Joplin and the surrounding areas, including Webb City, Carthage, Sarcoxie, Neosho, and Nevada.
+The Missouri personal injury lawyers at Aaron Sachs & Associates, P.C. represent accident victims in Joplin and the surrounding areas, including Webb City, Carthage, Sarcoxie, Neosho, and Nevada.
 To schedule an appointment for a free initial consultation, please call us at 1-888-777-AUTO.

 Attorney meetings by appointment only